-When and How to Check your Child’s Pulse Rate?
+When and How to Check your Child’s Pulse Rate

 - Pain in the chest

-- Turns pale of blue suddenly
+- The child turns pale or blue suddenly

 - Shortness of breath

-You may follow the steps below to check your child’s pulse rate
+You may follow the steps below to check your child’s pulse rate:

 - Know the pulse points: The points where the artery is closest to the skin like the neck and the wrist and the best pulse points.